reifjulian/reifjulian.github.io/_pages/guide.md

 }
 ```

-This code converts each saved regression to "wide" format, saved in the tempfile `my_table`.
+This code converts each saved regression to "wide" format and saves it to the tempfile `my_table`.
 Let's open that tempfile and look at its contents:

 ```stata
 use "`my_table'", clear